Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Lens Theory and Image Type

 \section{Lens Theory and Image Type}

 The geometric optics treatment of gravitational lensing is thoroughly investigated and well established by many authors \citep[see, e.g.,][]{Schneider1992,Nakamura1998,NakamuraDeguchi1999}.
-In this section, we summarize and discuss scenarios where Type-II images are distinctive from Type-I counterparts.
+In this section, we summarize and discuss scenarios where type II images are distinctive from type I counterparts.
 We closely follow the discussion in \cite{NakamuraDeguchi1999} and keep mostly consistent notations.